Last updated: February 2026

 Read our detailed guide to St. Paul's rent stabilization ordinance for complete information about coverage, exemptions, exceptions, and how to file a complaint.

-Other major Minnesota cities, including Rochester, Duluth, Bloomington, Brooklyn Park, Plymouth, St. Cloud, Eagan, and Woodbury, also do not have rent stabilization ordinances.
+Other major Minnesota cities โ including Rochester, Duluth, Bloomington, Brooklyn Park, Plymouth, St. Cloud, Eagan, and Woodbury โ do not have rent stabilization ordinances.
+Tenant rights for those cities are governed by Minnesota state law (Minn.
+Stat.
+Chapter 504B).

 Under Minn.
 Stat. ยง 471.9996 sub.
 2, cities in Minnesota have the authority to establish rent stabilization policies.
 However, as of 2026, only St. Paul has done so.